GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

 2. Make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.
 Our recommendation is not to turn on WARP and the VPN at the same time.

-If you still have issues, raise an [incident support request][raise-support-request] and [upload the diagnostic file to it](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request).
+If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request][raise-support-request].

 </details>
 <hr />